 The leaves are opposite, stalkless, yellowish-green to medium green, usually no more than 2 inches long, linear, narrow with a pointed tip, widest at or just beyond the middle.
 There is a central mid-vein.
 The surface is smooth but there may be some fine hair at the narrow base.

-Each flower, on a long stalk, is 5-parted with white petals that are longer than the 5 green pointed sepals.
+Each flower, on a long stalk, is 5-parted with white petals that are longer than or equal to the 5 green pointed sepals.
 Petals are deeply cleft into lobes which curve upward and spread outward giving the look of 10 petals.
 There are 5 to 10 stamens with white filaments and three white styles.
 Anthers change color from yellow to brownish-red as pollen matures.
 The sepals also have dry, thin margins and weakly show 3 veins.

 Seeds: Fertile flowers mature to a oval to oblong capsule that is straw-colored to blackish, containing numerous brown kidney shaped almost smooth seeds.
 These capsules split into 6 openings.

 Habitat: Long-leaved Chickweed grows in wet meadows and woodlands, marshes and the fringes of such that have moist fertile soils with full sun.
 It is clump forming from the elongate rhizomes of the root system.

 Names: In earlier times Long-leaved Chickweed was classified as Alsine longifolia.
 The current genus name, Stellaria, is from the Latin referring to 'star-like' which is a generalization of the appearance of flowers in this genus.
 The species name, longifolia, is commonly applied to plants with long, narrow leaves.